iherman/rdf-di-report/content.md

 The operations of Data Integrity are conceptually simple.
 To create a cryptographic proof, the following steps are performed: 1) Transformation, 2) Hashing, and 3) Proof Generation.

-1. _Transformation_ is a takes input data and prepares it for the hashing process.
+1. _Transformation_ takes input data and prepares it for the hashing process.
 For RDF Datasets this involves the canonicalization of the RDF Datasets using the [[[rdf-canon]]] [[rdf-canon]] specification.
 2. _Hashing_ calculates a hash value for the transformed data using a [cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 For RDF Datasets, this is also defined by the [[rdf-canon]] specification.
 3. _Proof Generation_ means to generate a cryptographic signature, using the secret key of an asymmetric crypto key pair, of the hash value calculated in the previous step.
 The details, i.e., the exact algorithmic steps, the definition of the necessary vocabulary, etc., are defined in [[vc-data-integrity]] specification.
 The details of the cryptography aspects, using standard cryptographic schemes, are defined in [[vc-di-eddsa]] and [[vc-di-ecdsa]].
 Using other cryptographic schemes (e.g., RSA variants) would also be possible by adapting, say, the [[vc-di-eddsa]] specification.